2nafish117/learn-cuda/README.md

 ## TODO

-1. matrix multiplication writeup, cleanup
+1. use spdlog, this logging lib is bugged
 2. image blurring
 3. raytracer/pathtracer